 Faro translates to lighthouse and its WiFi password senzazucchero translates to without sugar.
 Both words are symbolic for a coffee shop committed to transforming Rome’s old-school coffee culture.
 Don’t worry – you can request sugar without scorn if that’s your thing.

 Although Faro initially sourced beans from quality roasters like The Barn in Berlin, the cafe now roasts its own beans.
-During our visit, options included single origin beans grown in Brazil, Burundi, Colombia, Ethiopia and Kenya.
+During our initial visit, options included single origin beans grown in Brazil, Burundi, Colombia, Ethiopia and Kenya.

 Beyond coffee, Faro’s menu includes a range of teas, and a variety of sandwiches with fillings like salmon, guacamole, ricotta and veggies.
-They also make serve dishes like maritozzi stuffed with tripe and pecorino.
+The cafe also serves dishes like the savory maritozzi stuffed with tripe and pecorino that we shared.

 But how is Faro’s coffee?